Installation

 -

-A master device can control 31 slave devices.
+Connect up to 31 slave devices to a master device.
 The bandwidth of RS-485 allows for up to 7 fingerprint authentication devices to be connected.

 Connecting to Secure I/O 2

-Secure I/O 2 is an I/O device, can be connected to the device with the RS-485 cable.
-Security can be maintained even if the connection between the device and Secure I/O 2 has been lost or the power supply to the device has been shut off due to external factors.
+Secure I/O 2 is an I/O device, can be connected to the product with the RS-485 cable.
+Security can be maintained even if the connection between the product and Secure I/O 2 has been lost or the power supply to the product has been shut off due to external factors.

 -